What Are USDA Loans, and Am I Eligible for One?

 USDA rural housing loan programs

-Two main USDA loan programs apply to individual homebuyers:
+Three main USDA loan programs apply to individual homebuyers:

-How to apply: finding USDA lenders
+How to apply: Finding USDA lenders

 Direct loans

 As mentioned above, USDA direct loans come directly from the government.
-This means skipping the search for a lender and applying directly at a USDA office.
+This means skipping the search for a lender and applying directly at a local USDA office.
 You can look up your Rural Development state office on the USDA website.

 Guaranteed loans